cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-05-22-my-ultimate-terminal-customizations-for-macos.md

 The second step is getting a better shell.
 I use [Oh My Zsh](https://ohmyz.sh/), as a shell replacement for macOS.
-This is an open-source, popular `zsh` configuration manager, offering tons of themes, functions, helpers, plugins, and other handy features for command line users.
+This is an open-source and popular `zsh` configuration manager.
-While `zsh` is now the default shell in Terminal app for modern macOS releases, Oh My Zsh is separate, and therefore must be installed and configured separately.
+It offers a tons of themes, functions, helpers, plugins, and other handy features.

 To install Oh My Zsh, execute the following command in the terminal: